-How to create a Gatsby project with our quickstart repository¶
+How to create a Gatsby application with our quickstart repository#

-The Gatsby Divio quickstart repository is a template that gives you the fastest possible way of launching a new Gatsby project on Divio.
+The Gatsby Divio quickstart repository is a template that gives you the fastest possible way of launching a new Gatsby application on Divio.

-It uses a completely standard Gatsby project as used in the Gatsby Hello World boilerplate.
+It uses a completely standard Gatsby application as used in the Gatsby Hello World boilerplate.

 The repository contains some additional files to take care of the Docker set-up.